xueshanf/docker-s3fs/README.md

 ### <a name="docker-engine-after-1.10" ></a> Docker engine after 1.10

 Docker engine 1.10 added a new feature which allows containers to share the host mount namespace.
-This feature makes it possible to mount a s3fs container file system to a host file system through a shared mount, creating a network storage with S3 backend.
+This feature makes it possible to mount a s3fs container file system to a host file system through a shared mount, providing a persistent network storage with S3 backend.

 **Prerequsites**